 The form will presume that you are travelling to the UK, it will therefore ask questions that will not be relevant:

-You will need to submit a letter from the soldiers unit to confirm that you are currently on an overseas assignment.
+You will need to submit a letter from the soldier’s unit to confirm that you are currently on an overseas assignment.

-Children’s applications = separate applications will need to be made for each child applying.
-If the child is not the biological child of the soldier you will need to contact the F&C Team on fcsupport@aff.org.uk.
+Children’s applications – separate applications will need to be made for each child applying.
+If the child is not the biological child of the soldier you will need to contact the F&C team on fcsupport@aff.org.uk.

 Please note – you can only apply for ILE up to 28 days before your 5 year visa is due to expire.
 If this does not leave you with at least 12 weeks before your posting date please speak to your unit who should contact the HQ Regional Command Family Support Team at RC-Pers-FamSp-0Mailbox@mod.gov.uk.